pelayoarbues/quartz/content/literature-notes/Courses/Practical Multi AI Agents and Advanced Use Cases with crewAI.md

 | Allocation Strategist | Resource allocation |

 The output will be a project plan with tasks/allocations and milestones with the people responsible.
 Eventually we will be able to push the project to Trello or Jira.

+It uses gpt-4o-mini for reduced costs.

+It loads the agents and tasks with yaml files.
+For structured output it uses pydantic classes.

+## Internal and external integrations